Back pain and sciatica

 Persistent low back pain in children is more likely to have a serious cause that requires treatment than back pain in adults.

-Juvenile chronic arthropathy is an inherited form of arthritis.
+Juvenile chronic arthropathy.
+An inherited form of arthritis.
 It can cause pain in the sacrum and hip joints of children and young people.
 Formerly grouped under juvenile rheumatoid arthritis, it is now defined as a separate problem.

 Injuries can also cause back pain in children.

-Pregnant women are prone to back pain due to a shifting of abdominal organs, the forward redistribution of body weight, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
+Pregnant women are prone to back pain due to a shifting of abdominal organs, increase stress because of weight gain, the forward redistribution of body weight, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
 Tall women are at higher risk than short women.

 Psychological and Social Factors

-Psychological factors are known to play a strong influential role in three phases of low back pain:
+Psychological and social factors can also play a role in low back pain:

-- Some evidence suggests pre-existing depression and the inability to cope may be more likely to predict the onset of pain than physical problems.
+- Pre-existing depression and the inability to cope may be more likely to predict the onset of pain than physical problems.
 A "passive" coping style (not wanting to confront problems) was strongly associated with the risk of developing disabling neck or low back pain.

 - Social and psychological factors, as well as job satisfaction, all play a role in the severity of a person's perception of back pain and back-related absenteeism from work.